Noah-Everett/Clean_Room_Monitoring_System/SETUP.md

     sudo reboot

-After the pi has rebooted, make sure the connected I2C divices are recognized:
+After the pi has rebooted, make sure the connected I2C devices are recognized:

     sudo i2cdetect -y 1

-You should see one or more I2C addresses in use depending on the amount of connected devices.
+You should see one or more I2C addresses in use depending on the number of connected devices.